-Program Head: Professor A Cuthbert Course Co-ordinator: Dr B Judd
+Program Head: Professor A Cuthbert

-A full-time multi-disciplinary coursework program for a wide range of graduates from both design and non-design based disciplines.
+A one year full-time or two year part-time multi-disciplinary coursework program for a wide range of graduates from both design and non-design based disciplines.
 An advanced study program examines the crucial relationship between urban development and design from an international perspective, but with particular reference to the rapidly developing Asia-Pacific region.
 The intensive one calendar year program involves two academic sessions of study plus a summer term and includes a compulsory field project based in a major South East Asian city.
+Graduates of the program from a planning-related background are eligible for membership of the Royal Australian Planning Institute (RAPI).
+Students from a nonplanning-related background may elect to take an additional 60 credit points of approved planning subjects to become eligible for RAPI membership.